Play Video Poker

 One final tip to help you get comfortable with playing with this strategy is to find a free play version of Jacks and Better to learn the ropes with a few sessions of risk-free games.
 Free video poker games are widely available on the Net and many of our recommended casinos allow their selection of games to be tried in demo mode too.

-Playing without using a mathematically proven strategy isn’t exactly madness but you can probably expect to lower the theoretical RTP by a good few percent by doing so, which – let’s face it – isn’t the smartest move when looking to beat the house!
+Playing without using a mathematically proven strategy isn’t exactly madness but you can probably expect to lower the theoretical RTP by a good few percents by doing so, which – let’s face it – isn’t the smartest move when looking to beat the house!

 We’ve mentioned that there are many game variations beyond the Jacks or Better game we’ve used as an example to explain the genre.
 The following is a non-exhaustive list covering some of the more common versions you’ll find at the best online casinos: